jkempf42/kube-volttron/cluster-config/README.md

 	kubeadm join <control-plane-host>:<control-plane-port> --token <token> --discovery-token-ca-cert-hash sha256:<hash>

-Copy down the final `kubeadm join` command since we will use this shortly to join the gateway node to the central node control plane.

-To run `kubectl` as a nonroot user, do the following:
+To start using your cluster as a nonroot user, you need to run the following as a regular user:

 	mkdir -p $HOME/.kube
 	sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 	sudo chown $(id -u):$(id -g) $HOME/.kube/config

+Copy down the final `kubeadm join` command since we will use this shortly to join the gateway node to the central node control plane.

 #### Installing the CNI networking plugins on the central node